jp-wright/nfl_betting_market_analysis/README.md

 <BR><BR>

 ## Dataset
 The point of this entire project was to use team-level data to identify trends in how Vegas oddsmakers set the odds for a given game.
 However, as this model aims to predict single game results, it requires the stats and information for each of the two teams in a given game up to that point in the given season.
 This meant I needed to procure game-by-game detailed information for every statistic, and not merely season-long summary information.
 The types of statistics and information I wanted to model included all in-game statistics, weather, stadium information, and advanced analytics.

 Sports analytics has grown from a small cottage industry in the mid-1980s to a robust field unto itself in 2017.
 My aim was to leverage as many 'advanced' as possible metrics to improve my model's accuracy.
-Some of these metrics are proprietary and available only through subscriptions to their respective stat-owning websites, such as the _Defense-adjusted Value Over Average_ (DVOA) metrics from [Football Outsiders](www.footballoutsiders.com/) or _Clutch-weighted Quarterback Rating_ (QBR) and Brian Burke's _Football Power Index_ (FPI) from [ESPN Insider](www.espn.com/insider/).
-Other metrics, such as _Pythagenport Win Expectancy_ -- a mildly revised descendent of baseball Sabremetrics godfather Bill James' famous _Pythagorean Win Expectancy_ metric -- or _Adjusted Net Yards Per Attempt_ (ANY/A), most recently modified by Chase Stuart, must be calculated.
-Another excellent team-level advanced metric is _Expected Points Added_ (EPA), which originates from the seminal "Hidden Game of Football" published in the late 1980s by Bob Carroll and Pete Palmer.
+Some of these metrics are proprietary and available only through subscriptions to their respective stat-owning websites, such as the _Defense-adjusted Value Over Average_ (DVOA) metrics from [Football Outsiders](http://www.footballoutsiders.com/) or _Clutch-weighted Quarterback Rating_ (QBR) and Brian Burke's _Football Power Index_ (FPI) from [ESPN Insider](http://www.espn.com/insider/).

+Other metrics, such as _Pythagenport Win Expectancy_, a mildly revised descendent of baseball Sabremetrics godfather Bill James' famous _Pythagorean Win Expectancy_ metric, or _Adjusted Net Yards Per Attempt_ (ANY/A), most recently modified by Chase Stuart of [Football Perspective](http://www.footballperspective.com/tag/anya/), must be calculated.
+Another excellent team-level advanced metric is _Expected Points Added_ (EPA), which originates from the seminal "Hidden Game of Football" published in the late 1980s by Bob Carroll and Pete Palmer, and has been updated by the folks at [Pro-Football Reference](http://www.sports-reference.com/blog/2012/03/features-expected-points/).

 ### Acquisition and Error Correction
 Unfortunately, no single source exists which has all these statistics.
-In an effort to use as many of these stats as possible I decided to scrape the desired single-game statistics from [Pro Football Reference](www.pro-football-reference.com) (PFR) using BeautifulSoup and urllib.
+In an effort to use as many of these stats as possible I decided to scrape the desired single-game statistics from [Pro Football Reference](http://www.pro-football-reference.com) (PFR) using BeautifulSoup and urllib.
 PFR is known as the online encyclopedia for all things pro football, and has detailed information for nearly each game played in pro football history, including stadium type, time of game, weather, and Vegas betting information.
 Regarding scraping of their site, PFR makes the following pro-scraping statement on their [data use](http://www.sports-reference.com/data_use.html) page:
 >We will not fulfill any requests for data for custom downloads, unless you are prepared to pay a minimum of $1,000 for any such request.
 >
 >We realize this will be insurmountable for any student requests.
 However, I would point out that learning how to accumulate data is often a more valuable skill than actually analyzing the data, so we encourage you as a student or professional to learn how.